 The Community Cabbage is a student organization at the University of Victoria.
-We serve a free weekly hot meal to the campus community prepared from food ‘rescued’ from the waste stream.
-Volunteers come together to collect unsellable but edible food from grocery stores, and the food is then used to cook a healthy vegetarian meal through a cooking workshop at a local church kitchen.
+We serve a free weekly hot meal to the campus community prepared from reclaimed food – edible but unsellable food donated by grocery stores.
+A crew of volunteers turn these ingredients into a healthy and delightful vegetarian meal at a community kitchen.
+Anyone is welcome to come cook with us and/or eat with us!

 d) Provide a safe, community-oriented space for people to engage with food

 We are working to develop an on-campus collective kitchen that provides regular free meals, food education programming, and a venue for other organizations to use in their work.

 The Community Cabbage operates on WSÁNEĆ and Lekwungen territory.
 We are continually learning and recognizing the privilege and responsibility of living, learning, and eating on this land.